SohWaiHeng/engg1340project/readme.md

 	iii.
 A card can have multiple functions and criterias for the fucntions to activate:

-		eg: - card A: 10% poison, if creature has thorns, attack down for 2 turns
+		eg: - card A: 10% poison for each enemy creature on the board, attack down for 2 turns

 f.
-Types of creatures:

-    i.
-Type 1: These creatures have very high atk value, low/average mgc value, cards found on them usually have functions like atk up, haste.

-	ii.
-Type 2: These creatures have very high mgc value, low atk value, cards found on them usually have functions like magic attack, shield, elixir sap.

-	iii.
-Type 3: These creatures have average atk and mgc, cards found on them usually have functions like poison, silence, block card, blind.

-	iv.
-Type 4: These creatures have high hp, average atk and mgc, cards found on them usually have functions like thorns, defence up, heroic.

-	v.
-Type 5: These creatures have low hp, low atk, high mgc, cards found usually have functions like heal, direct damage, remove.

-g.
 Player avatar:

     i.
 The player can choose and change avatar for himself/herself in the game.
 Each avatar will have a set of five unique cards.